dimkr/tootik/README.md

 * /federated shows a compact list of federated posts (without posts by bots).
 * /hashtag shows a compact list of posts with a given hashtag.
 * /search shows an input prompt and redirects to /hashtag.
-* /active shows a list of active users (local or federated).
 * /hashtags shows a list of popular hashtags.
-* /instances shows a list of other servers in the network.
 * /stats shows statistics and server health metrics.

 * /view shows a complete post with extra details like links in the post, a list mentioned users, a list of hashtags, a link to the author's outbox, a list of replies and a link to the parent post (if any).